 For the past four decades.
 I have been involved in all areas of personal financial planning with specific activity towards education.
 And for all intents and purposes, it simply has not made a difference.
 Consumers do not read and think- they will spend more time analyzing the purchase of a refrigerator than reviewing their finances and investments and insurance. ~~ 59% of middle-income Baby Boomers do not receive professional financial guidance of any kind, whether formal or informal.
 A majority (62%) have some doubts that they will have enough savings to last throughout retirement.That said, a good portion of that problem is due to the fact that there has not been a solid attempt by the industry to offer real life assistance.
 They provide all sorts of marketing to induce purchase of "stuff" that generally is highly suspect in terms of fees and probabilities of success.
 The real offense is telling you that you have to accept huge losses (50%) one or twice a decade with the strict 'buy and hold' heuristics.
 That makes no sense whatsoever and is responsible for the trillions of dollars lost by mid America that they will never see again.
 Retirees, obviously, are the most vulnerable to this idiocy, Beyond that is the emotional impact on both personal and family life whcih is even more devastating.

-In that regard, I have attempted to get the governmental and private organizations (SEC, FINRA.
-NASAA, CFP BOARD, DOL, STATE DEPARTENTS OF INSURANCE et al) to enhance licensing and contining education training.
+Anyway, I have attempted to get the governmental and private organizations (SEC, FINRA.
+NASAA, CFP BOARD, DOL, STATE DEPARTMENTS OF INSURANCE et al) to enhance licensing and continuing education training.
 It's not happening.
 The recent DOL rule says nothing about education of RIAs.
 It would appear that the middle class and below are going to be left without adequate assistance.
 I will try to fix that soon but for the time being, industry marketing and money prevail.